mckennapsean/dissertation/content/07-reflect.md

 design activity framework can be used to frame the steps of experimental design and identify study limitations from a lack of generalizability.
-The design activity framework timelines and worksheets further emphasize documenting and recording the visualization design process, and these aspects are important for reproducibility in evaluation research.
+The design activity framework timelines and worksheets further emphasize documenting and recording the visualization design process, which are important for reproducibility in evaluation research.
 Overall, we found that the design activity framework can support thinking about other types of research beyond just design studies, particularly research with an applied focus.